krishlanjewar/flutterApp/README.md

 # Multi-Feature Flutter App 🚀

-This project is a multi-feature web application built to demonstrate different functionalities in one place.
+This project is a multi-feature flutter application built to demonstrate different functionalities in one place.
 It includes a **Home Page**, **Calculator**, **Stone-Paper-Scissors Game**, **To-Do List**, and **Profile Settings**.

 ---